Music: OK Computer

 - Choke Holds: "Exit Music (For a Film)"We hope that you choke.

 - Cloudcuckoolander: Insanity and paranoia is a major theme on this album.

-- Concept Album: To many the album qualifies, although the band denies it.
+- Concept Album: To many the album qualifies, because it addresses fear of technology and the future in the eve of the 20th century, although the band denies it.

 - Epic Rocking: "Paranoid Android" is over 6 minutes long.